helena-intel/caikit/examples/text-sentiment/README.md

 # Text Sentiment Analysis Example

+The example in this fork is modified to allow using either PyTorch or OpenVINO Hugging Face models.
+It also adds inference duration to the output.
+To change between PyTorch and OpenVINO, change the `backend` in models/text\_sentiment/config.yml.
+By default GRPC is enabled, REST is disabled.

+This is a proof-of-concept example.
+For OpenVINO inference, the model is converted on-the-fly.
+For production use, it is recommended to load the OpenVINO model directly.

-This example uses the [HuggingFace DistilBERT base uncased finetuned SST-2](https://huggingface.co/distilbert-base-uncased-finetuned-sst-2-english) AI model to perform text sentiment analysis.
+By default it uses the [assemblyai/bert-large-uncased-sst2](https://huggingface.co/assemblyai/bert-large-uncased-sst2) AI model from the Hugging Face hub to perform text sentiment analysis.
+The model can be changed in the models/text\_sentiment/config.yml file.
 The Caikit runtime loads the model and serves it so that it can be inferred or called.

 ## Before Starting